coastal / Color Tips

 What Colors Coordinate with SW 9109 Natural Linen

-If you’re wondering what colors coordinate with SW 9109 Natural Linen try these two color schemes.
-Using a complementary color palette throughout your home is the easiest way to get a designer look.
+If you’re wondering what colors coordinate with SW 9109 Natural Linen here’s two color palettes to try.

-Sherwin Williams Natural Linen is a warm neutral color that’s super versatile.
+Sherwin Williams Natural Linen is a warm neutral that’s super versatile.
 Although it’s considered a “yellow”, SW 9109 has more of a pinkish undertone to it.
-But don’t get confused; it’s definitely neutral, not too cool or too warm.
+But it’s definitely neutral, not too cool or too warm.

 It’s no secret the top selling paint shades are all neutrals.
-Most of us fall back to colors that feel safe and easy to work with.
-Natural Linen is one of those shades that will make more of an impact than white or cream on your walls, but it won’t over power the room.
+Natural Linen is a neutral that makes more of an impact than white or cream, but doesn’t overpower the room!

 Accessible Beige SW 7036 is another top seller and I’ve used it many times.
-It’s that perfect shade that’s not too beige/brown but warmer than a gray.
+It’s that perfect shade – not too beige/brown – warmer than a gray.

-Natural Linen is a shade lighter than Accessible Beige; a little creamier and without the grayish undertone that Accessible Beige has that makes it more of a real greige.
+Natural Linen is a shade lighter than Accessible Beige; a little creamier and without the grayish undertone of Accessible Beige which makes it more of a greige.

-What does this mean to you?
+What does this mean?
 Pick Natural Linen if you want a lighter creamier beige that’s a little more modern.
 And versatile.
-Pick Accessible Beige if you want a slightly deeper color or if you’re trying to match flooring.
+Pick Accessible Beige if you want a slightly deeper color or you’re trying to match existing flooring.

 • R:223 G:211 B:195